Nabil Anane

 Nabil Anane (นาบิล อานาน; born 30 April 2004) is a Thai and French Muay Thai fighter.
 He is a former IFMA youth world Muay Thai champion.
-He previously competed in Lethwei at the World Lethwei Championship and is signed to ONE Championship, where as of 2025, he is the ONE Bantamweight Muay Thai World Champion.
+He previously competed in Lethwei at the World Lethwei Championship and is signed to ONE Championship, where he is a former ONE Bantamweight Muay Thai World Champion.
+As of September 22, 2026, Anane is ranked #3 in the ONE Bantamweight Muay Thai rankings.

-As of June 2025, the World Muay Thai Organization (WMTO) lists him in their top 15 pound-for-pound fighter list.
+As of June 2025, the World Muay Thai Organization (WMO) lists him in their top 15 pound-for-pound fighter list.
 For the Welterweight division (147 lbs/66.678 kg), the WMTO currently ranks Nabil as the number one ranked welterweight.

 Background

 Nabil was born on 30 April 2004 in Pattaya, Thailand, to a Thai mother and a French father of Algerian descent from Marseille.
 He holds dual citizenship: Thai and French.

 He began training in martial arts at the age of 7, starting with Taekwondo and Karate.
 At the age of 11, he began training in Muay Thai at the Petchrungruang camp.
 He is currently under contract with Venum and has been training at the Venum camp in Pattaya under the supervision of Mehdi Zatout since the age of 14.